 At the date of authorisation of these financial statements, certain new standards, amendments and interpretations to existing standards have been published by the IASB but are not yet effective, and have not been adopted early by the Bank.
-Of the new standards, amendments and interpretations to existing standards issued but not effective for the financial year beginning April 1, 2014 and not early adopted, IFRS 9 (2014), 'Financial Instruments' is relevant to the Bank.
-Management anticipates that IFRS 9 (2014) will be adopted in the Bank's accounting policies for the first period beginning after the effective date of the pronouncement.
+Management anticipates that all relevant pronouncements will be adopted in the Bank's accounting policies for the first period beginning after the effective date of the pronouncement.
+Certain other new standards and interpretations have been issued but are not expected to have a material impact on the Bank's financial statements.